kaikalii/sonny/docs_src/chains/basics.md

 my_sine: sin(2 * pi * time * 440) -> out: 5
 ```

-There are a few things to note here. `sin` is a built-in unary operator in Sonny, and has the same precedence `-`(negate). `pi` and `time` are built-in constants.
-As the Sonny compiler iterates through every sample in the audio buffer, `time` evaluates to the time at that sample, which is based on the sample rate being used.
+There are a few things to note here. `sin` is a built-in unary operator in Sonny, and has the same precedence as `-`(negate). `pi` and `time` are built-in constants.
+As the Sonny compiler iterates through every sample in the audio buffer, `time` evaluates to the time at that sample, which is based on the sample rate being used and the index of the sample.

 The program above will generate a 440 Hz tone just fine.
 However, it's not very reusable.
-Anyone using the my_sine chain would have to know exactly what number to change if they want to change the frequency.
+Anyone using the `my_sine` chain would have to know exactly what number to change if they want to change the frequency.

 If we look again at the first example program, we can see that the `gen::sine` link is preceded by the `A4` frequency. `gen::sine` uses this number when calculating the wave.
 To let out equation link reference the values of previous links, we use something called a **backlink**.
 Backlinks are denoted by a `!` followed by a positive integer.
-The backlink `!n` refers to the link that is that is n links before the link in which the backlink is.
+The backlink `!n` refers to the link that is that is `n` links before the link in which the backlink is.

-To make our sine chain more generic and reusable, we can replace the `440` frequency number with the a backlink reference to the previous link.
+To make our sine chain more generic and reusable, we can replace the `440` frequency number with a backlink reference to the previous link.

 ```
 my_sine: sin(2 * pi * time * !1) -> out: 5